tsunejui/rate-limiter/README.md

 # rate-limiter
-Rate Limiter is a middleware on Echo Server to limiting network traffic by IP
+Rate Limiter is a middleware on Echo Server for limiting network traffic by IP